Zeyad-Admin/windows-deployment-services-lab/README.md

 ## Objective

-The objective of this assignment was to configure **WDS to support operating system image capture** by importing a Windows Preinstallation Environment (WinPE) boot image and creating a capture image.
+Configure **Windows Deployment Services** to support operating system image capture by importing a **WinPE boot image** and creating a capture image.

 ---